angelabaltes/angelabaltes.github.io/_pages/cv.md

   *University of New Mexico, Office of Institutional Analytics, Albuquerque, NM* <br />
 	Description: Provided analytical expertise to the university influencing initiatives, strategic planning and resource alignment.
 Worked on a collaborative team of researchers that developed interactive tools to aid in transparency and leveraged actionable data for dissemination.

-* 2020-Present:	Postdoctoral Data Science Fellow <br />
+* 2020-Present:	Adjunct Faculty Health Administration <br />
-  *Insight Data Science, Albuquerque, NM* <br />
+  *New York University, Wagner Graduate School of Public Service, Remote* <br />
-	Description: Developed findmyfigurine, an image classification tool that allows anime enthusiasts to upload a photo of a character and subsequently locate where to purchase the figurine.
-Collected several million images and trained a Convolutional Neural Network model in Python on AWS EC2.
+	Description: Taught Data Visualization with Tableau to students enrolled in NYU's Master of Health Administration program to develop data storytelling skills and knowledge to make data driven decisions in healthcare.
+Guided students on data visualization fundamentals, best practices, and the ability to leverage data for visual insights.

 * 2019-2020:	Data Science Intern		<br />
 	*Office of The Director of National Intelligence, Albuquerque, NM* <br />